Boukos/Advanced-Data-Analysis/Final Project/Report/report.md

 3. Randomly Select 330 rows of data to train the regression model, and the remaining 110 rows are used for testing the accuracy of our model

 ### Heatmap
-- First we explore the correlation of variables:
+- First we explore the correlation between variables:
 <!--or like this
 ![bam1.jpg](../Presentation/pics/ada1.jpg)
 -->